HallaSurvivor/Blog/_posts/2022-01-11-explicit-nullstellensatz.md

   - sage
 ---

-I'm in an algebraic geometry class right now, and a friend didn't understand the proof of the strong nullstellensatz.
+I'm in an algebraic geometry class right now, and a friend was struggling conceptually with the proof of the strong nullstellensatz.
 I thought it might be helpful to see a concrete example of the idea, since the proof is actually quite constructive!
+Which brings us to this post:

 Formally, we're going to assume the weak nullstellensatz, and use it to show the strong nullstellensatz.
 That is, we'll assume